 We also had amazing role models.
 One who stood out to me was Seymour Glagov, MD, who was a wonderful pathology professor, with whom I spent elective time learning about cardiovascular pathology.

 Morton Arnsdorf, MD, a cardiology faculty member, also provided excellent mentoring support when I was a resident and fellow.
 He sponsored my early research training and early career opportunities, though they were away from Chicago.
 These experiences have motivated me to want to provide that kind of support to faculty in my role at Columbia today.

-What has your experience been like participating in alumni events?
+Describe your experience participating in alumni events.

 I have really enjoyed meeting people at the events—both recent grads and alumni who attended many years ago who share a similar sense of how special our UChicago years were.
 At a recent tour of the Museum of Modern Art in New York, I met Jim Pullman, PhD’78, MD’79, who is a pianist.
 I play the cello, and Jim remembered that I’d played chamber music with a mutual violinist friend of ours, who was a UChicago historian.
 We have reconnected playing sonatas for cello and piano, which is a great way to develop friendships.

 What motivates you to make annual gifts the supporting Pritzker scholarship fund?